Our certified respiratory

 Professor, Department of Physical Therapy, University of Toronto

-Dr. Dina Brooks is a Professor in department of Physical Therapy at the University of Toronto and Canada Research Chair (Tier 2) in Rehabilitation in Chronic Obstructive Pulmonary Disease.
+Dr. Dina Brooks is a physiotherapist Professor in Department of Physical Therapy at the University of Toronto.
 Her research experience has included varied models (e.g., anaesthetized animals, conscious animals and humans) and different research approaches.
 She is presently involved in research in individuals with chronic lung disease.
 She is conducting several clinical trials on the effectiveness of different components and modes of delivery of pulmonary rehabilitation.
+She is involved in educating and training interdisciplinary trainees in the field of pulmonary rehabilitation.